- Great full-color console

 The display is viewable at any angle, and you use the buttons across the bottom to navigate through the data onscreen.
 All your key observations are large enough to be readable several feet away.
 However, Ambient Weather has spots on the screen for just about all of its sensors, and it is a lot of data.

 As you add more sensors, more screen real estate is filled.
-I found it a little crowded and overwhelming with all the sensors online.
+With all the sensors online, I found it a little crowded and overwhelming.
 However, some weather enthusiasts will appreciate having so much data.
-Itโs just not for me.
+It’s just not for me.

-The issues we experienced with the barometer and rain gauge with the WS-2902 arenโt found in the WS-5000.
-The WS-5000โs barometer responded more accurately to pressure changes, whereas the WS-2902 seemed to respond too aggressively (although that could be due to a defective unit, weโre still not sure).
+The issues we experienced with the barometer and rain gauge with the WS-2902 aren’t found in the WS-5000.
+The WS-5000’s barometer responded more accurately to pressure changes, whereas the WS-2902 seemed to respond too aggressively (although that could be due to a defective unit; we’re still unsure).

-The larger rain gauge funnel also seemed to be doing what it intended: catching rainfall more accurately.
-While we certainly didnโt have a wealth of data due to a lot of frozen precipitation from our review, the WS-5000 was quite close to our analog rain gauge readings.
+The larger rain gauge funnel seemed to do what it intended: catch rainfall more accurately.
+While we certainly didn’t have much data from our review due to a lot of frozen precipitation, the WS-5000 was close to our analog rain gauge readings.

 Connectivity and Smart Home

 The WS-5000 uses the same connectivity platform as any other Ambient Weather Station.
-AmbientWeather.net, the companyโs cloud service, allows access to your station via the web or an app.
-The web app (above) and the mobile app use the same interface, so itโs not too difficult to navigate.
+AmbientWeather.net, the company’s cloud service, allows access to your station via the web or an app.
+The web app (above) and the mobile app use the same interface, so it’s not too tricky.

-You also connect your WS-5000 to smart home devices through the AmbientWeather.net portal.
+You can also connect your WS-5000 to smart home devices through the AmbientWeather.net portal.
 IFTTT, Amazon Alexa, and Google Assistant are supported.
-With IFTTT, connecting smart devices is super easy โ like your sprinklers or lights โ using data from your WS-5000 to turn them on and off.
-We think thatโs pretty cool.
+With IFTTT, connecting smart devices is super easy—like your sprinklers or lights—using data from your WS-5000 to turn them on and off.
+We think that’s pretty cool.

 For some, this might not be a big deal.
-But with smart home technologies becoming so ubiquitous, we think it is an important feature to have these days (at least in our opinion).
+But with smart home technologies becoming so ubiquitous, we think it is a vital feature to have these days (at least in our opinion).
 The WS-5000 sports an impressive combination of accuracy and best-in-class smart home connectivity, the latter of which Davis weather stations are woefully behind.

 With voice assistants, asking Alexa or Google Assistant to run the Ambient Weather skill gives you a full weather report.
-However, weโd like to see improvement in the capability to ask for a specific variable.
-Right now, asking for the weather report gives you every measurement from the device.
+However, we’d like to see improvement in the capability to ask for a specific variable.
+Currently, asking for the weather report gives you every measurement from the device.

 With many additional sensors, Alexa or Google Assistant will be long-winded.

-I recommend you opt for the WS-5000 instead, as the difference in price isnโt that significant.
-The improvement in accuracy makes it worth it, and itโs still cheaper than a Davis โ plus, itโs a more modern sensor suite that will likely hold up better over the longer term.
+I recommend you opt for the WS-5000 instead, as the price difference isn’t that significant.
+The improvement in accuracy makes it worth it, and it’s still cheaper than a Davis.
+Plus, it’s a more modern sensor suite that will likely hold up better over the longer term.

 Quirks aside, the WS-5000 rocks

-The issue with Davisโ line of stations is the lack of real connectivity, especially when it comes to smart home support.
-This is where Ambient Weather has made a name for itself.
+The issue with Davis’s line of stations is the lack of real connectivity, especially regarding smart home support.
+Ambient Weather has made a name for itself in this area.

-The WS-5000โs feature set might better serve you over competing stations if youโre a heavy smart home user.
-Davis only supports Amazon Alexa, but not Google Assistant or IFTTT.
+If you’re a heavy smart home user, the WS-5000’s feature set might better serve you than competing stations.
+Davis only supports Amazon Alexa, not Google Assistant or IFTTT.
 If smart home connectivity is less important, you might still want to consider the Vantage Vue for its proven long-term reliability.

-But on sale, itโs tough to say no to the WS-5000.
-We plan to have this station installed long-term and report on its long-term reliability.
+But on sale, the WS-5000 is tough to refuse.
+We plan to have this station installed for a long time and report on its reliability.